 A key missing link is that many employers are not aware of the Graduate route and the Government does not see it as its responsibility to engage the business sector.
-In addition to engaging with MPs, it would be useful to engage with businesses in the region to promote the Graduate route.
-This could involve engaging with the local FSB, the Northern Ireland Chamber of Commerce, IoD Northern Ireland and CBI.
+In addition to engaging with MPs, if you are in an area with a mayor, it would be useful to engage with their regional skills lead and seek to work together to promote the Graduate route amongst businesses in the region.
+This could also involve engaging with the local FSB, Chamber of Commerce, IoD and CBI.

-One action from a successful MP visit could be seeking agreement to convene a local roundtable with businesses to discuss the Graduate route and how it can be better promoted in the region.
+One action from a successful MP visit could be seeking agreement to convene a local roundtable with businesses and mayoral/local authority skills leads to discuss the Graduate route and how it can be better promoted in the region.

 - The Graduate route is essential for meeting employer skills needs through providing flexibility and ease in recruitment.
 It is especially beneficial for SMEs, start-ups, charities and regionally based employers who would not be able to meet the skilled worker salary threshold.
-This will be a key argument to make with Labour, which is keen to show it is now a pro-business party. - Since the launch of the UK government's International Education Strategy in 2019, which set the ambition to host at least 600,000 international students each year and announced that a new post-study work offer (the Graduate route) would be reintroduced, growth in international student recruitment to the UK has delivered a boost of more than £60 billion to the UK's economy.
-Analysis of London Economics data by UUKI. - Employability is a key factor for international students in deciding where to study and the Graduate route is vital to the UK's attractiveness as a study destination.
+This will be a key argument to make with Labour, which is keen to show it is now a pro-business party. - Since the launch of the Government's International Education Strategy in 2019, which set the ambition to host at least 600,000 international students each year and announced that a new post-study work offer (the Graduate route) would be reintroduced, growth in international student recruitment to the UK has delivered a boost of more than £60 billion to the UK's economy. - Analysis of London Economics data by UUKI. - Employability is a key factor for international students in deciding where to study and the Graduate route is vital to the UK's attractiveness as a study destination.
 There needs to be enough post-study work opportunities to ensure that the UK remains competitive compared to other countries.
 Combined with other recent policy changes to migration, uncertainty over the future of the Graduate route is already risking the UK's position.
 The Graduate route must remain as part of a suite of post-study work offers. - International education specialist IDP found in January that: "international students are highly attuned to the ongoing discussions regarding policy changes, and that this is impacting the standing of the top global study destinations at a time when competition between destination countries is at an all-time high."
 Of top global study destinations, it found that "the UK's standing among international students has been most impacted by the changing policy environment", with nearly half of the prospective student cohort (49%) reconsidering or unsure of their plans to study here.